rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

   and the puzzles are better tutorialized, and there are more of them.
 - A tiny amount of screen shake was added to the game.
-- Work has begun on a couple of new levels for the ice biome
-- In this biome, you have to learn to predict the behavior of the crabs to solve the puzzles
+- Work has begun on a couple of new levels for the ice biome In this biome, you have to learn to predict the behavior of the crabs to solve the puzzles.

 ![Ice Biome](way-of-rhea-ice-biome-snowcrab.png)